espressif/esp-idf/docs/en/security/flash-encryption.rst

 Flash encryption is intended for encrypting the contents of the {IDF_TARGET_NAME}'s off-chip flash memory.
 Once this feature is enabled, firmware is flashed as plaintext, and then the data is encrypted in place on the first boot.
 As a result, physical readout of flash will not be sufficient to recover most flash contents.

-The following types of data are encrypted by default:
+With flash encryption enabled, the following types of data are encrypted by default:

 - Firmware bootloader
 - Partition Table